rapid7/insightconnect-workflows/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in joining the InsightConnect developer community!!
+Thank you for your interest in joining the InsightConnect community!!
 Please review our [Code of Conduct] before making contributions.

-There are multiple ways to contribute beyond writing code.
+There are multiple ways you can help us at Rapid7 and our customers close the security achievement gap with InsightConnect.
 These include:

-- [Submit bugs and feature requests] with detailed information about your issue or idea.
-- [Help fellow users with open issues] or [help fellow committers test recent pull requests].
+- Build and contribute workflows to share the power of automation with fellow security leaders -- YOU ARE HERE!
+- [Build and contribute new plugins] to extend automation possibilities
-- [Report a security vulnerability in InsightConnect] to Rapid7.
+- [Report a security vulnerability in InsightConnect] to Rapid7

-- Submit an updated or brand new workflow!
-We are always eager for new workflows and use cases.
-Don't know where to start?
-Check out the [user documentation].
+## Workflow Contributions
+For those looking to contribute workflows, your first step is to plan, build, and test your workflow in InsightConnect.
+You may want to check to see if a similar workflow is available in the [Rapid7 Extension Library] first!
+If you're new to workflow building, you may want to read [get started with InsightConnect] and [Workflows 101].
+These walkthroughs will help you get familiar with the mechanics of workflow building and include examples for many common scenarios.
+Once you've finished building your workflow, be sure to include a Final Report artifact to summarize the outcome.
+Finally, test it and take screenshots of the workflow, the successful job, and the Final Report artifact.

+Once you have finished building your workflow, you will need to prepare your workflow trunk.
+This includes the screenshots taken after testing and basic documentation for your workflow listing on the Rapid7 Extension Library.
+See our [Contributor's Guide] for a walkthrough.

-Here is a short list of do's and don'ts to make sure *your* valuable contributions actually make it into production.
-If you do not care to follow these rules, your contribution **will** be rejected.
-Sorry!
+Finally, you're ready to submit your workflow pull request!
+See our [PR checklist] and please follow our short list of do's and don'ts below to make sure your valuable contributions actually make it into the Rapid7 Extension Library!
+We try to consider all our pull requests fairly and in detail, but if you do not follow these rules, your contribution will be closed.
+We need to ensure all the workflows published to the extension library are high-quality and and easily transferrable across our InsightConnect user base.

 ## Code Contributions